The 10 weirdest burger toppings in Toronto

 Here are my picks for the weirdest burger toppings in Toronto.

-Peanut butter's classy European cousin is currently enjoying a burger moment - the Fidel Gastro food truck and their Lisa Marie restaurant made major waves earlier this spring when it rolled out a Nutella burger for what ended up being The Grid's final burger week (RIP).
+Peanut butter's classy European cousin is currently enjoying a burger moment - the Fidel Gastro food truck and their Lisa Marie restaurant made major waves when it rolled out a Nutella burger for the first time.
 Holy Chuck has a spin on it too - curiously for the over-the-top spot, the "Venus My Nutty Cow" ($6.99; still haven't figured out that reference) burger contains nothing but warm Nutella, a patty and a gluten-free bun.

 Macaroni and cheese